Pot Warehouses Are Going Through a Boom

 With voters approving marijuana ballot initiatives in November, it is now legal for recreational and/or medical uses in 28 U.S. states.
 States legalizing marijuana for medical use only allow use in forms other than the flower and license a limited number of dispensaries.

-Maryland, for example, has only 10 dispensaries statewide, fewer than the number of dispensaries in Los Angeles alone, according to Lorie Glauser, COO at Signal Bay Inc., a marijuana business advisory and testing firm based in Oregon.
+Maryland, for example, has only 100 dispensaries statewide, fewer than the number of dispensaries in Los Angeles alone, according to Lori Glauser, COO at Signal Bay Inc., a marijuana business advisory and testing firm based in Oregon.

 In states legalizing marijuana for recreational use, local governments can opt out or establish their own rules for cannabis-related operations, including where it can be cultivated, tested or transformed into various products.

-Note: Corrections: In the original article, Lori Glauser's and Jim Fitzpatrick's names were misspelled.
-They have now been updated.
-The article also stated that the state of Maryland has only 10 dispensaries, when the number is actually 100.